ni/niveristand-slsc-eds-custom-device/Docs/User Guide.md

 To modify the default values, select the _property_ or _command_ in the table and a control will appear above the table.
 When modifying a value, it is assumed to be the **Default Value**.
 To modify the **Reset Value**, check the **Modify Reset Value?** checkbox next to the value entry above the table.

 ![Modify Command Value](Support/Modify%20Command%20Value.png)

+#### Runtime Configuration

+By default, each _property_ and _command_ will have a VeriStand channel created for it.
+While the system definition is deployed, these channel values can be changed to alter the default configuration of the module.

+These channels can be removed from the system definition if they are not required for the application.
+If the system has a large channel count, reducing the number of deployed channels can increase system performance.

 ### Developer Plugins